D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Method

-where $\delta_{\text{in}}$ is an indicator function for points inside a mesh, and $\mathcal{B}$ are the underlying body mesh vertices.
-As observed by Wallace~\etal~\cite{latentoptimization}, we also found empirically that optimizing the latent variable $\mathbf{z}_T$ can further improve the quality of guided sampling.
-To avoid remaining collision artifacts, we optimize $\mathcal{L}_c$ in a post-processing approach by using the resulting vector to push vertices outside the body mesh.

-\paragraph{Fitting.} Inspired by the registration method by Guo~\etal~\cite{diffusionprior}, we use our model to deform the garment template to fit observations represented as 3D point cloud $\mathcal{P}$.
-As $\mathcal{P}$ typically contains additional points belonging to the body or other garments, we fit our model to $\mathcal{P}$ using Chamfer Distance (CD) and Laplacian smoothing $\mathcal{L}_s$ \cite{laplacianreg} as regularisation.
-This can be formalized as generating sample meshes $\mathcal{M}^*$ that match $\mathcal{P}$ for a given body shape $\bodyshape$ and pose sequence $\bodypose_i, i=t-2, t-1, t$ as
+\paragraph{Fitting.} Inspired by a registration method~\citep{diffusionprior}, we use our model to deform $\mathcal{T}$ to fit observations represented as a 3D point cloud sequence $\mathcal{P}$.
+As $\mathcal{P}$ typically contains additional points belonging to the body or other garments, we fit our model to $\mathcal{P}$ using Chamfer Distance $\mathcal{L}_{\text{CD}}$ with the adaptive robust function $\rho$~\citep{robust}, a cloth-body collision loss $\mathcal{L}_c$ and a regularisation loss $\mathcal{L}_{reg}$ consisting of Laplacian smoothing~\citep{laplacianreg}, normal consistency and edge length minimization.
+This can be viewed as generating sample meshes $\mathcal{M}^*$ that match $\mathcal{P}$, leading to the optimization of the latent $\mathbf{z}_T^*$ as: